-In the year in which you reach age 701⁄2, you must begin to take annual required minimum distributions from your IRAs (except Roth IRAs) and, generally, from your defined contribution plans.
-If you don't comply, you can owe a penalty equal to 50% of the amount you should have withdrawn but didn't
+Historically, in the year in which a taxpayer reaches age 701/2, he or she has had to begin to take annual required minimum distributions from his or her IRAs (except Roth IRAs) and, generally, from any defined contribution plans.
+However, the age may be increased - see "What's new!" above.
+If you don't comply with the RMD rules, you can owe a penalty equal to 50% of the amount you should have withdrawn but didn't.
 An RMD deferral is allowed for the initial year, but you'll have to take two RMDs the next year.
 And you can avoid the RMD rule for a non-IRA Roth plan by rolling the funds into a Roth IRA.

-So, should you take distributions between ages 591⁄2 and 701⁄2, or take more than the RMD after age 701⁄2?
-Waiting to take distributions until age 701⁄2 generally is advantageous because of tax-deferred compounding.
+So, should you take distributions after age 591⁄2 but before RMDs apply, or take more than the RMD?
+Waiting as long as possible to take distributions generally is advantageous because of tax-deferred compounding.
 But a distribution (or larger distribution) in a year your tax rate is lower than usual may save tax.

-Be sure, however, to consider the lost future tax-deferred growth and, if applicable, whether the distribution could: 1) cause Social Security payments to become taxable, 2) increase income-based Medicare premiums and prescription drug charges, or 3) affect other tax breaks with income-based limits.
+Be sure, however, to consider the lost future tax-deferred growth and, if applicable, whether the distribution could: 1) cause Social Security payments to become taxable, 2) increase incomebased Medicare premiums and prescription drug charges, or 3) affect other tax breaks with income-based limits.

-Warning: While retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 4) or 3.8% NIIT (see page 8), they are included in your MAGI.
+Warning: While retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 4) or 3.8% NIIT, they are included in your MAGI.
 That means they could trigger or increase the NIIT, because the thresholds for that tax are based on MAGI.